 By and large, the financial performance of all three lenders in 2019 thus far have been helped in a big way by widening spreads on interest margins earlier in the year.
 However, that is set to change in the second half with more headwinds for the global economy and continued slide in interest rates.
 US Fed is now expected to take more aggressive stance in rate cuts depending on outcome of the roller-coasting trade talks between US and China.

 As we look at the books, it then comes as no surprise that we see DBS rolled out a fixed rate of 1.89% in the first year that is even lower than prevailing floating rates – an anomaly.
 As we all know in business, to grow profits you either work on the margins or the volume, if not both.
 With spreads compression expected in the coming months and going into 2020, both DBS and OCBC would need to go more aggressive in getting their loan books volume up.
-In fact, OCBC registered an even bigger $2.3b net loss in loans compared to DBS’s $1.1b in the first half.
+In fact, OCBC home loans registered an even bigger net loss of $2.3b compared to DBS’s $1.1b in the first half.
 I am somewhat surprised the bank is not going all out yet to acquire more new loans than what is shedded when many refinanced out.
 Perhaps because the bank has locked in a strong pipeline of BUC loans and it is expecting more progressive draw-downs over the next few years?